 This offering relates to the resale of up to an aggregate of \$5,000,000 in put shares ("Put Shares") that we may put to Hanover Holdings pursuant to the Purchase Agreement.
-Assuming the resale of all 19,000,000 shares offered in this prospectus as Put Shares, this would constitute approximately 8.5% of our outstanding common stock.
+Assuming the resale of all 19,000,000 shares offered in this prospectus as Put Shares, this would constitute approximately 8.5% of our outstanding common stock, such 8.5% figure being calculated using the number of our outstanding common stock on a fully diluted basis.
 It is likely that the number of shares offered in this registration statement is insufficient to allow us to receive the full amount of proceeds under the Purchase Agreement.